Islandora/migrate_islandora_csv/README.md

 ## Installation

-From your `claw-playbook` directory, issue the following commands to enable this module:
+From your `islandora-playbook` directory, issue the following commands to enable this module:
 - `vagrant ssh` to open a shell in your Islandora instance.
 - `cd /var/www/html/drupal/web/modules/contrib` to get to your modules directory.
 - `git clone https://github.com/dannylamb/migrate_islandora_csv` to clone down the repository from GitHub.